armadillica/flamenco/docs/docs/user_manual/installation.md

 ### Manager configuration

 Flamenco Manager can be configured via the web interface.
 Update the variables and path replacement variables for your render farm.
-The `blender` and `ffmpeg` variables should point to respectively the Blender and FFmpeg executables where they can be found *on the workers*.
-If the path contains a space, it should be enclosed in double quotes.
-Example:
+If a path contains a space, it should be enclosed in double quotes.
+Paths should **not** end in a slash:

+- **YES**: `R:` or `/Volumes/render`
+- **NO**: `R:/` or `/Volumes/render/`

+The following variables should be defined.:

+- `blender`: should point to the Blender executable.
+- `ffmpeg`: should point to the FFmpeg executable.
+- `job_storage`: a two-way variable that should point to the Shaman checkout directory.
+In other words, it should point to the same directory as the `shaman.checkout` setting.
+- `shaman`: a one-way variable that should point to the same directory as the `shaman.checkout` setting.
+Since the [Shaman](shaman) is a recent addition, we decided to keep it fully optional and not as integrated as it could be, hence the two variables that basically do the same thing.
+- `render`: a two-way variable that should point to where rendered output should be saved.

+!!! note
+    We recommend using forward slashes everywhere, also on Windows.

+#### Example variables

     variables:
         blender:
+            direction: oneway
+            values:
+            - audience: all
+              platform: darwin
-            darwin: /Applications/blender-2.80/blender.app/Contents/MacOS/blender
+              value: /Applications/blender-2.80/blender.app/Contents/MacOS/blender
+            - audience: all
+              platform: linux
-            linux: /home/sybren/bin/blender
+              value: /home/sybren/bin/blender
+            - audience: all
+              platform: windows
-            windows: "C:/Program Files/Blender Foundation/Blender-2.80/blender.exe" --factory-startup
+              value: "C:/Program Files/Blender Foundation/Blender-2.80/blender.exe" --factory-startup
         ffmpeg:
+            direction: oneway
+            values:
+            - audience: all
+              platform: windows
-            windows: "C:/Program Files/FFmpeg/ffmpeg.exe"
+              value: "C:/Program Files/FFmpeg/ffmpeg.exe"
+            - audience: all
+              platform: linux
-            linux: /usr/bin/ffmpeg
+              value: /usr/bin/ffmpeg
+            - audience: all
+              platform: darwin
-            darwin: /usr/bin/ffmpeg
+              value: /usr/bin/ffmpeg
+        shaman:
+            direction: oneway
+            values:
+            - audience: all
+              platform: linux
+              value: /shared/flamenco-jobs
+        job_storage:
+            direction: twoway
+            values:
+            - audience: all
+              platform: linux
+              value: /shared/flamenco-jobs
+            - audience: all
+              platform: windows
+              value: 'S:/flamenco-jobs'
+            - audience: all
+              platform: darwin
+              value: /Volume/shared/flamenco-jobs
+        render:
+            direction: twoway
+            values:
+            - audience: all
+              platform: darwin
+              value: /Volume/render
+            - audience: all
+              platform: linux
+              value: /render
+            - audience: all
+              platform: windows
+              value: 'R:'

+Two-way variables work as follows.
+When creating a render job for `/shared/flamenco-jobs/projectX/thefile.blend`, Flamenco will internally change that to `{job_storage}/projectX/thefile.blend`.
+When sending that job to a worker running on Windows, it'll change it to `S:/flamenco-jobs/projectX/thefile.blend`.
+In other words, it goes from value to variable, and from variable to value, hence the name "two-way".

 !!! note
     We recommend using forward slashes everywhere, also on Windows.

-The **path replacement variables** allow you to run different platforms, e.g. use a Windows desktop to create render jobs, and render them on Linux workers, or vice versa.
-For example, you can declare that "`/shared/flamencofiles` on Linux is `E:/flamencofiles` on Windows and `/Volumes/Shared/flamencofiles` on MacOS" like this:

-    path_replacement:
-        flamencofiles:
-            linux: /shared/flamencofiles
-            windows: E:/flamencofiles
-            darwin: /Volumes/Shared/flamencofiles

-When creating a render job for `/shared/flamencofiles/projectX/thefile.blend`, Flamenco will internally change that to `{flamencofiles}/projectX/thefile.blend`.
-When sending that job to a worker running on Windows, it'll change it to `E:/flamencofiles/projectX/thefile.blend`.

-!!! note
-    We recommend using forward slashes everywhere, also on Windows.

-Note that `variables` and `path_replacement` share a namespace -- variable names have to be unique, and cannot be used in both `variables` and `path_replacement` sections.
-If this happens, Flamenco Manager will log the offending name, and refuse to start.

 ### Linking the Manager to a Server